 Those reading or leading intercessions will need to sit near the aisle, and will use sanitising wipes on the lectern and microphone.

 You will be invited up to receive communion, which will be in one kind – bread only, from the chancel step.
 Sanitiser will be available before and after.

 There will be a one way system going up the aisle to the chancel step, again please keep your distance and then out through the vestry and back into the church by the west door. part from this time, only the vicar, sacristan, and churchwardens will be allowed in the vestry.

-We are not sure yet whether we will be allowed to sing, but the service will be shorter than usual.
-The peace will be shared using sign language.
+We are not allowed to sing, and the peace will be shared using sign language.

 At the end of the service the wardens and sides-people will once again escort you through the porch!
 There will be no coffee time, and although I know you will want to chat and say hello, please observe a good distance, and don’t linger too long in the car parks before you depart.

 There will be instructions printed and put in the porch and inside church

 If you would like to read our risk assessment, it is here, or let me or the churchwardens know and we can send you a copy.

 We know that for many reasons some of you will not be able to return to worship with us as you would wish.
 We will carry on broadcasting the services on Zoom every Sunday, and send a copy of the sermon.
 Again let one of the churchwardens know if you would like a paper copy.

 Again, following the guidance – please try to avoid touching your face and wash your hands thoroughly when you return home.